Apprenticeship Learning Modules

 Individual Learning Modules Initiative

-Alberta Enterprise and Advanced Education and the Apprenticeship training providers in Alberta are developing modularized learning materials.
+Alberta Innovation and Advanced Education and the Apprenticeship training providers in Alberta are developing modularized learning materials.
 These modules are intended to provide apprentices standardized learning materials that are current, meet industry standards in Alberta and provide for enhanced and flexible options in the delivery and presentation of apprenticeship technical training courses.
 These are full content modules based on the Alberta Apprenticeship course outline.

 The Individual Learning Modules will provide the students with high quality learning material that will be used by every technical trainer across the province.
 The modules are all developed on the validated competencies that make up Alberta Apprenticeship training.
 To achieve flexibility of delivery in apprenticeship training, the training providers are encouraged to adopt alternate delivery strategies (distance delivery, day release, Blended Learning, on-line, on-site delivery etc.) using the modules.